-Use the Duo Single Sign-on Generic Service Provider application to protect Bomgar with Duo Single Sign-On, our cloud-hosted identity provider featuring Duo Central and the Duo Universal Prompt.
+Use the Duo Single Sign-on for BeyondTrust application to protect BeyondTrust with Duo Single Sign-On, our cloud-hosted identity provider featuring Duo Central and the Duo Universal Prompt.

 As business applications move from on-premises to cloud hosted solutions, users experience password fatigue due to disparate logons for different applications.
 Single sign-on (SSO) technologies seek to unify identities across systems and reduce the number of different credentials a user has to remember or input to gain access to resources.

 While SSO is convenient for users, it presents new security challenges.
 If a user's primary password is compromised, attackers may be able to gain access to multiple resources.
-In addition, as sensitive information makes its way to cloud-hosted services it is even more important to secure access by implementing two-factor authentication.This application requires Bomgar Cloud for Remote Support or Bomgar 16.1.1 and higher.
+In addition, as sensitive information makes its way to cloud-hosted services it is even more important to secure access by implementing two-factor authentication and zero-trust policies.This application requires Bomgar Cloud for Remote Support or Bomgar 16.1.1 and higher.

 If you’re looking to protect non-SAML logins to your Bomgar Remote Support or Privileged Access services, please see our instructions for RADIUS authentication.

 Duo Access Gateway (DAG), our on-premises SSO product, layers Duo's strong authentication and flexible policy engine on top of Bomgar logins using the Security Assertion Markup Language (SAML) 2.0 authentication standard.
 Duo Access Gateway acts as an identity provider (IdP), authenticating your users using existing on-premises or cloud-based directory credentials and prompting for two-factor authentication before permitting access to Bomgar.